Gen-R/guide-needed/translation-systems-guide.md

 -   AfricArXiv and Masakhane: Decolonise Science –
     <https://github.com/AfricArxiv/decolonise-science>

-    Recently, as a pilot, one hundred and eighty articles from AfricaArxiv have been translated from French or English into six diverse African languages: isiZulu, Northern Sotho, Yoruba, Hausa, Luganda, and Amharic.
+    Recently, as a pilot, one hundred and eighty articles from AfricaArxiv are going to be translated from French or English into six diverse African languages: isiZulu, Northern Sotho, Yoruba, Hausa, Luganda, and Amharic.

 -   Single Source Publishing Community (SSPC):